 At age 23, I graduated with honors in Psychology from the University of Buenos Aires.

-A little bit by chance, and a little from personal interest, I started working as a Psychologist in the area of disabilities.
-I specialized in this field with my postgraduate studies and worked in ambulatory care centers, both private and public.
+I started working as a Psychologist in the area of disabilities.
+I specialized in this field with my postgraduate studies and worked in neuropsychiatric rehabilitation hospitals assisting elderly people and young children with diagnoses such as childhood schizophrenia, psychosis and severe autism.

-I worked in neuropsychiatric rehabilitation hospitals, assisting young children with disabilities and elderly people in nursing homes.
 I soon discovered the shortfalls in the lives of these people and that the daily violation of their rights had become something accepted.
-The problems that began to concern me were the abandonment of the family as a social or institutional nucleus, the lack of public health policies, and the lack of compliance with disability laws.
+The problems that began to concern me, were the abandonment of the family as a social or institutional nucleus, the lack of public health policies, and the lack of compliance with disability laws.

-I felt a deep love for that world that led me to discover a very powerful tool to communicate, fight, and urge social resistance.
+I felt a deep love for that world that led me to discover a very powerful tool.

-I am currently working on my Thesis of research, where I articulate Psychology and Photography, addressing the psycho-social impact and the recovery capacity of human beings in front of certain events with traumatic potential.
+I am currently working on my Thesis of research, where I articulate Psychology and Documentary photograph, addressing the psycho-social impact and the recovery capacity of human beings in front of certain events with traumatic potential.

 I have published my work as a Photographer in various Argentine media outlets mainstream and independent.
 I have also published for International platforms works as a correspondent on the struggles for the rights of women and social resistances.